-Students to Start School With a Blended Model of Instruction
+Blended Model of Instruction

-The part in-person and part remote classes blended model of instruction, this learning option aligns with the newly-released Oklahoma State Department of Education (SDE) School Safety Protocols wherein districts in counties with greater COVID-19 outbreaks, including Oklahoma County, are strongly encouraged to transition to alternative schedules (A/B weeks, rotations, hybrid model, etc.) to reduce the number of individuals in school buildings and ensure greater social distancing.
+The part in-person and part remote classes blended model of instruction aligns with the newly-released Oklahoma State Department of Education (SDE) School Safety Protocols wherein districts in counties with greater COVID-19 outbreaks, including Oklahoma County, are strongly encouraged to transition to alternative schedules (A/B weeks, rotations, hybrid model, etc.) to reduce the number of individuals in school buildings and ensure greater social distancing.
 In this scenario, students will only attend school in person on assigned days.
 A blended model of instruction involves splitting each school site’s student population into an A and B group.

-How Will Student Schedules be Decided?
+How Were Student Schedules Decided?

 What About Students on an IEP or 504?